-NONRESIDENT Age HuntSAFE Required?
+NO NRESIDEN Т Age HuntSAFE Required?
 Eligible for Nonresident Youth Waterfowl License?
 Eligible for Youth Waterfowl Mentored Program?
 2 Eligible for Nonresident Adult Waterfowl License?
 Under 12 (11 or younger on December 31) N/A No No No 12-15 ^{1, 4} (12 by December 31) Yes, or copy of hunting license issued by another state Yes, valid for the two-day Youth Waterfowl Season.
-No Yes 16-18 ^{3, 4} (less than 18 on June 30) No No No Yes 19+ No No No Yes
+No Yes 16-18 ^{1, 4} No Yes No Yes 19+ No No No Yes

-- 1. Youth who have not reached age 16 by the first day of the youth waterfowl season may hunt waterfowl during the youth waterfowl season. - Mentors must be properly licensed for waterfowl hunting and possess hunter education certification on their person while mentoring a youth who is waterfowl hunting.
-Mentors who are not the parent or guardian of the mentored hunter must be a resident, at least 18 years old, and possess written permission from the parent or guardian of the hunter. - 3.
+- Youth who have not reached age 18 by the first day of the youth waterfowl season may hunt waterfowl during the youth waterfowl season. - 2.
+Mentors must be properly licensed for waterfowl hunting and possess hunter education certification on their person while mentoring a youth who is waterfowl hunting.
+Mentors who are not the parent or guardian of the mentored hunter must be at least 18 years old, and possess written permission from the parent or guardian of the hunter. - 3.
 If the resident youth acquires a Small Game License before turning 16, the license is valid through Jan.
-31, 2019. - 4.
+31, 2021. - 4.
 If the resident youth acquires a Junior Combination License before turning 19, the license if valid through Jan.
-31, 2019.
+31, 2021.